 What decisive leaders can say out loud

 What I want from a decisive leader is plain speech.
 Tell me what we are doing and what would make us stop or reverse.
 If you cannot say the assumption carrying the call in one sentence, you are not ready.
 Those lines are more useful than any sermon about courage, and in my experience they are rarer.
 The leadership market prefers traits because traits are flattering.
-If you want the broader frame around that job, I set it out in the full guide to decision making for leaders.
+If you want the broader frame around that job, I set it out in the broader piece on decision making for leaders.

 Decisiveness theatre protects egos and keeps the governance machinery well fed.
 The people who pay for it are usually nowhere near the polished table where the performance took place.